brotchie/Parcoa/README.md

 **Parcoa** is a collection of parsers and parser combinators for Objective-C inspired by Haskell's [Parsec](http://www.haskell.org/haskellwiki/Parsec) package.
 It is released under a MIT license.

 ### Pure Parcoa Parsers
 A `ParcoaParser *` is a lite wrapper around a function [block](http://developer.apple.com/library/ios/#documentation/cocoa/Conceptual/Blocks/Articles/00_Introduction.html) that takes a single `NSString *` argument, attempts to parse some value from this string, then returns an `OK` or `Fail` result.
-On success, the parser block returns both the parsed *value* and the unconsumed *residual* input.
-On failure the parser block returns a string description of what it *expected* to find in the input.
+On success, the parser block returns the parsed *value*, the unconsumed *residual* input, and a message indicating what input would have allowed the parser to consume more characters.
+On failure, the parser block returns a string description of what it *expected* to find in the input.

 ![Parser Diagram](https://raw.github.com/brotchie/Parcoa/master/docs/diagrams/parser.png)